ciprianna/ciprianna/_posts/2015-06-17-dinner_club.markdown

 end
 ~~~

-It's uses another utility method, the *populate_attendees_hash*, which iterates over the people array and populates the attendees_hash with members and their costs.
-In the *store_attendees_and_costs* method, an if-else statement is added to determine if everyone paid, or a specific person treated the group.
-If everyone paid, the attendees_hash value is populated with the per_person costs.
-If one person paid, the attendees_hash is still populated with all attendees, but their value is set to 0.
-Then the value at the key of who_paid is modified to be the total_cost_single_pay.
+This method uses another utility method, the "populate\_attendees\_hash", which iterates over the people Array and populates the attendees\_hash with members and their costs.
+In the "store\_attendees\_and\_costs" method, an if-else statement is added to determine if everyone paid, or a specific person treated the group.
+If everyone paid, the attendees\_hash value is populated with the per_person costs.
+If one person paid, the attendees\_hash is still populated with all attendees, but their value is set to 0.
+Then the value at the key of who\_paid is modified to be the total\_cost\_single\_pay.

-Finally, ClubEvent has the *event_history_update* method, which is used to create the event_log hash.
+Finally, ClubEvent has the "event\_history\_update" method, which is used to create the event\_log Hash.

 ~~~ruby
 def event_history_update(date, location, attendees_hash)